appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/query-object.md

 {{ utils.queryTeams(CheckboxGroup1.selectedValues) }}
 ```

-Create a [Table widget](/reference/widgets/table) to display the data, and bind your stored data into the **Table Data** field:
+Create a [Table widget](/reference/widgets/table) and bind your stored data into the **Table Data** field:

 ```javascript
 {{ appsmith.store.teamsData }}
 ```

-Now you can select the teams you want to query with the checkboxes, click the button, and see your table populate with data.
+Now you can select your teams with the checkboxes, click the button, and see your table populate with data.

 ### Callbacks (deprecated)